PKSpeleo/telegram-bot/README.md

 Work in progress...

+## ATTENTION!
+Telegram Chat ID can be changed if
+- Change type of the Group from Private to Public
+- Switched on History visibility for new users
+Looks like Chat id can be changed only once - from short to long, and then it will stay long without changes.

 By the way!
 [Here](https://github.com/PKSpeleo/telegram-bot/blob/master/src/wireguard/wireguardConfigUtils.ts) you can find my Wireguard Config File Parser and Serializer on TypeScrip with tests;)